ahettlin/angular-cli-workshop/Exercise-3.md

   }

   public complete(todo: TodoItem) {
-    // This would typically be a call to the back-end to update the entity and return the object with the updated date todo.completedOn = new Date().getTime();
+    // This would typically be a call to the back-end to update the entity and return the object with the updated date. todo.completedOn = new Date().getTime();
   }
 }